Get 80% off your plan for your first 3 months*

 FAQs on freelance taxes in Canada

-Here are answers to some common questions about freelance taxes in Canada.
+Here are answers to common questions about filing freelance taxes in Canada.

 Can I deduct home office expenses as a freelancer?

-Yes, you can deduct home office expenses if your home is your main place of business, or if you use the space exclusively for your business and to meet with clients on a regular basis.
-You can claim a portion of your home expenses, like utilities, rent, and insurance, based on the percentage of your home used for business.
+Yes, you can deduct home office expenses if you use part of your home exclusively for business or to meet clients regularly.
+You can claim a portion of rent, utilities, insurance, and property taxes based on the percentage of your home used for business.

 Disclaimer